Anthony Mounier: Lessons from football's 'worst signing'

 The winger had been at the club for just four days and never played a game.

 By now it was too late to find a replacement.
 Time and money had been wasted, and the club’s reputation – and its relationship with the fans – had been damaged.

 Julien Simoes, recruitment partner at IBM, says: “All of this could have been avoided.
 I don’t think there is space for assumption and ‘gut feeling’ in this era of all things cognitive and data when it comes to a top football club and hiring players.

 “If Saint-Etienne had had a solution [like Watson], not only would Mounier not have been a choice but a better player could have been targeted not only for his skills but also for personality resulting in an overall better cultural fit for the club.”

-As it was, former player Francois Clerc was left to sum it up.
+As it was, former player Francois Clerc was left to succinctly sum up the situation.

 “I can understand that fans don’t want to see a player who insulted them in the past,” he said.
 “I don’t understand why the club took him in the first place.”